chanomon/gps-eclipse/README.md

 ```
 convbin -f 1 outfile.ubx -o rinexfile.obs
 ```
-voila, now you have a rinex file.
+voila,  you should now have a rinex file.